IIT-Patna to get ₹20 cr super computer next year

 The facility is presently extended free of cost to academicians of nationwide premier institutions as well as institutions of Bihar, he added.

-“If the need for computation exceeds the capacity of Param Buddha, we then make provision to connect to the more powerful 210 Petaflops AI scalable super computer facility, called Param Siddhi, installed at C-DAC, Pune,” said Sinha.

 “The C-DAC has established multiple high-performance computing systems at many premier institutions across the country, as part of the National Supercomputing Mission.
-Along the same line, C-DAC is establishing an HPC system at IIT-Patna that is meant for complex scientific simulations having a peak capacity of 650 Teraflops (1 Teraflops is one lakh crore floating point operation per second),” added Sinha.
+Along the same line, the C-DAC is establishing an HPC system at IIT-Patna that is meant for complex scientific simulations having a peak capacity of 650 Teraflops (1 Teraflops is one lakh crore floating point operation per second),” Sinha said.

 The National Supercomputing Mission is a joint initiative of the Ministry of Electronics and Information Technology (MeiTY) and the Department of Science and Technology (DST), government of India.
 Its objective is to make India one of the world leaders in supercomputing.